junxit/us-congress-bills-111/bill.md

 >     - **(A)** where the President or other person protected by the Secret Service is or will be temporarily visiting; or
 >     - **(B)** so restricted in conjunction with an event designated as a special event of national significance; and
 >   - **(2)** the term other person protected by the Secret Service means any person whom the United States Secret Service is authorized to protect under section 3056 of this title when such person has not declined such protection.

+## § 3.
+PAYGO Compliance

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.